mayeral/iota-sdk/README.md

 **⚠️ This is an alpha version release and is Work in Progress ⚠️**

 The IOTA .NET SDK is currently under active development.
-Its a private project.
+Its a private non commercial project.

 ### Implementation Overview